edvb/dotfiles/README.md

 ## Why You Should Use "set nocompatible"

 There is a lot of controversy over the use of `set nocompatible` in the Vim world.
-This command makes Vim use the new features that they added and not bee compatible with Vi.
-This is because if Vim sees a .vimrc file in the home directory then it auto-magically sets no compatibility.
-But however if you load a .vimrc using `vim -u .new_vimrc` or `:so .new_vimrc` then it will load Vim being compatible with vi.
-It is also a case of better safe than sorry.
+This command makes Vim use the new features that they added, extending Vi, thus not being compatible with it.
+However, people say this redundant because if Vim sees a `.vimrc` file in the home directory then it automatically sets no compatibility.
+But however, if you load a `.vimrc` using `vim -u .new_vimrc` or `:so .new_vimrc` then it will load Vim being compatible with Vi, if it does not contain `set nocompatible`.
+It is also a case of better safe than sorry, adding one line of 16 charaters to your `.vimrc` file won't hurt.

 ##Contact